How to Buy Intel Stock in Australia?

 Q1.
 Can you buy Intel shares in Australia?

-Australian investors can purchase Intel shares through most local brokers that offer international trading.
-The stock trades on the NASDAQ under ticker INTC and is available during US market hours in Australian time zones.
+Yes, Australian investors can purchase Intel shares through most brokerage platforms that offer international trading.
+The stock trades on NASDAQ as INTC and is available for AUD-denominated transactions during US market hours.

 Q2.
 Can you buy partial shares of Intel?